kej715/DtCyber/NOS2.8.7/README.md

 - **bunzip2**.
 The large binary files in the [tapes](tapes) subdirectory are delivered in the compressed **bz2** format.
 You will need to use *bunzip2* or a similar tool to uncompress the files before they can be used.
-- **curl**.
-The automated product build framework (see `build-product.exp` below) uses *curl* to download tape images from public libraries on the web, and *curl* is also used for communicating with the *StorageTek 4400* automated cartridge tape system simulator.
-You will need to install this tool, if you don't have it already.
-- **expect**.
-Automated installation of NOS 2.8.7 on DtCyber is accomplished using [expect](https://core.tcl-lang.org/expect/index).
-You will need to install this tool, if you don't have it already.
-- **netcat**.
-The *expect* scripts providing automation use the *netcat* tool (*nc* command) to communicate with *DtCyber* while it is running.
-You will need to install this tool, if you don't have it already.
+- **Node.js**.
+The scripts that automate installation of the operating system and products are implemented in Javascript and use the Node.js runtime.
+You will need to have Node.js version 16.0.0 (or later) and NPM version 8.0.0 or later.
+Node.js and NPM can be downloaded from the [Node.js](https://nodejs.org/) website, and most package managers support it as well.
 - **Privileged TCP ports**.
 The instance of *DtCyber* used in this process is configured by default to use standard TCP ports for services such as Telnet (port 23) and FTP (ports 21 and 22).
-These are privileged port numbers that will require you to run *DtCyber* using *sudo* on Linux and MacOS, for example.
+These are privileged port numbers that will require you to run *DtCyber* using *sudo* on FreeBSD, Linux and MacOS.
 Note that it is possible to change the port numbers used by *DtCyber*, if necessary (see the *cyber.ini* file).